Italy Starts Here

 As you’ve been reading through these paragraphs, many of you have probably though to expand my outline into one month in Italy or even longer.
 This isn’t a bad idea, whether because normal (i.e. sane) people are unable to move through Italy as quickly as travel bloggers, with our primitive will and determination, or because you simply want to stop and smell the coffee more often than I probably do.

 To put it another way, 3 weeks in Italy allows you to cast your net wide or dig deep, but not both.
 You can spend a little bit of time in a lot of places, or leave Italy really knowing one of two cities or regions very well.
 For first-time travelers who want to see “everywhere in Italy,” four or five weeks—if you can swing it—might be a more appropriate time allotment.

 Other FAQ About 3 Weeks in Italy

 How many days do you need in Italy?

-I recommend you spend as many days in Italy as you possibly can.
-For example, although I’ve created a 3 week Italy itinerary, spending a month or longer in Italy is great for digging deep into Italian culture, whether you want to take cooking classes around the country, or studying Italian in Rome.
-You can also easily expand this post into a 1 month in Italy itinerary if you choose!
+I recommend that you spend as many days in Italy as you possibly can.
+For example, although I’ve created a 3 week Italy itinerary, spending a month or longer in Italy is great for digging deep into Italian culture, whether you want to take cooking classes around the country, or study Italian in Rome.
+You can easily expand this post into a 1 month in Italy itinerary if you choose!

 How many weeks do you need in Italy?

-With a week in Italy, you can rush through the “tourist trail” of Milan, Rome, Florence and Venice; with two weeks in Italy, you can mosey a little bit more slowly along this route, but won’t have time to explore off the beaten path.
+With a week in Italy, you can rush through the “tourist trail” of Milan, Venice, Florence and Rome; with two weeks in Italy, you can mosey a little bit more slowly along this route, but won’t have time to explore off the beaten path.
 This is part of why I recommend an Italy 3 week itinerary: It’s the least amount of time during which you can discover the country in a comprehensive way.